 - A personalized message from the user regarding the purchase (e.g., “I just got a great deal on these shoes.
 Click here to find out more.”),

 This created promotional information can be stored and displayed to the user’s friends on the social network.
-For example, a friend of the user on the social network may be presented with promotional information regarding the user’s shoe purchase when the friend views a page (erg., the friend’s landing page) on the social network.
+For example, a user’s friend on the social network may be presented with promotional information regarding the user’s shoe purchase when the friend views a page (erg., the friend’s landing page) on the social network.

 The patent filing allows for a range of content types that could be shared, including: